 - Who can write your prescription.
 A licensed physician or dentist, and in states allowing it, licensed/certified providers with prescriptive authority prescribing within their scope of practice, must prescribe your medication. - Where you can obtain them.
 You must fill the prescription at a plan participating pharmacy, or for maintenance medications by mail using a participating mail order pharmacy. - We use a formulary.
 The purpose of our formulary is to optimize patient care through appropriate selection and use of drugs that ensure quality, cost-effective prescribing.
 Our formulary is a collaboration of input from practicing physicians and pharmacists.
 Medications in all therapeutic classes have been reviewed for effectiveness, safety and cost.
 Our formulary is based on a three-tier structure: - Tier One: Includes most generic drugs and these medications generally do not require preauthorization to be covered. - Tier Two: Includes certain formulary brand name drugs that do not have a generic equivalent.
 Preauthorization may be required for certain drugs in Tier Two in order to be covered. - Tier Three: Includes certain formulary brand name drugs with a generic equivalent and non-formulary brand name drugs.
 Preauthorization is required for certain drugs in Tier Three in order to be covered. - Tier Four: Includes certain high cost/specialty medications.
 Preauthorization is required for certain drugs in Tier Four in order to be covered.
-Call customer service at 800-447-4000 for a list of these medications. - These are the dispensing limitations.
+Call customer service at 844-863-6850 for a list of these medications. - These are the dispensing limitations.
 Prescription drugs prescribed by a Plan participating or referral physician and obtained at a Plan participating pharmacy will be dispensed for up to a 34-day supply per prescription or refill.
 Prescribed maintenance medication can be ordered using our mail order participating pharmacy.
 You get a 90-day supply for two times the copayment plus the convenience of having the medications delivered right to your home. - The Health Plan has developed a Specialty Vendor Medication Program which is utilized to help manage certain high-cost and/or limited-access pharmaceuticals, such as injectable and biologic products.
 Typically, these agents require precertification and must be filled through our contracted Specialty Pharmacy network.
 Quantity limits often apply.
-For a complete list of products, please contact the Pharmacy Services Department at 1-800-988-4861. - Geisinger Health Plan is implementing a Site of Care program for Infliximab and Intravenous immunoglobulin (IVIG).
-Effective January 1, 2020, there will be no cost share to members receiving these select injectable drugs when obtained through home infusion.
-The Site of Care program may also include select chemotherapy drugs.
-If the chemotherapy drug is included on the select injectable drug list that is a part of the medical benefit there will be no cost share to members. - A generic equivalent will be dispensed if it is available, unless your physician specifically requires a name brand.
+For a complete list of products, please contact the Pharmacy Services Department at 1-800-988-4861. - Geisinger Health Plan implemented a Site of Care program for select injectable drugs when obtained through home infusion.
+There will be no cost share to members receiving select injectable drugs when obtained through home infusion.
+For 1/1/21, the list of select injectable drugs has expanded.
+Patients receiving Infliximab, Intravenous immunoglobulin (IVIG), Actemra, Benlysta, Entyvio, Orencia, Simponi Aria, Prolia, and Xgeva for infusion at hospital-owned infusion sites will be transitioned to home-based or provider office based infusions at their next authorization. - A generic equivalent will be dispensed if it is available, unless your physician specifically requires a name brand.
 If you receive a name brand drug when a Federally-approved generic drug is available, and your physician has not specified Dispensed as Written for the name brand drug, you have to pay the difference in cost between the name brand drug and the generic.